Free Things to Do in Montevideo

 Get outside and explore without spending a dime.

-Jardín Botánico Paths Free
+Jardín Botánico Free

 Budget-Friendly Extras